The Funeral Song Nobody Wanted to Hear — Modern Paraphrase | fresh.bible

 After all that, God extended the invitation one more time.
 And there's something almost tender about it:

 Catch that word: "maybe."
 God didn't guarantee a happy ending here.
 He said "it may be."
 That's not cruelty — it's honesty. isn't a vending machine where you insert the right behavior and get the result you want.
-It's throwing yourself on the of a God who has every right to say no. But the fact that he's still offering?
+It's throwing yourself on the of a God who has every right to say no. But the fact that he's still ?
 That's everything.
 The door wasn't shut yet.
 But it was closing.

 "In every public square — wailing.
 In every street — cries of 'No!
 No!'
 They'll call the farmers in from the fields to mourn.
 Professional mourners won't be enough.
 Every vineyard will echo with grief."